multiparty/jigg/README.md

 ```

 ## Running the Prototype
 Start the communications server from server.js with the command below and optionally specify a port number such as:
 ```shell
 node server 3000
 ```

 ### As a Browser Party
 Parties can go to `http://localhost:port/` in a web browser supporting JavaScript to begin communications.
-This is strictly a 2-party protocol at the moment.
+This is strictly a two-party protocol at the moment.

 ### As a Node.js Party
 Connect a new party in Node.js by running:
 ```shell
 node demo/party.js <circuit> <role> <b16-input>
 ```
-For example to join an AES-128 computation as the garbler, write:
+For example to join an AES-128 computation as the garbler, run:
 ```shell
 node demo/party.js aes128.txt garbler 00000000000000000000000000000000  # message in base 16
 ```